Avoid Fraud: How to Buy a Blood ContainerMarch 6th, 2009 by Lyle Maeterlinck

 2. See if the container in question appears on their Blood Cellar page.
 (Make sure that if you’re buying a full 20 L cask, that you see at least one full 20 L cask on their blood cellar page.
 If there isn’t one, don’t buy it.)
 You can get to their Blood Cellar page by clicking on the blood container icon on their profile.

-3. Have them rez the container in front of you.
+3. Check the creator of the object – including the linked prims!
+This isn’t foolproof, because scammers have found ways to repurpose Mars Bracken prims to link as the root, but have the seller rez the container in front of you.
 Right-click on it and select ‘edit’.
 Your build tools window should open.
-Look on the “General” tab, and make sure the creator is Mars Bracken and that the owner is the name of the avatar you’re buying from.
+Look on the “General” tab, and make sure the creator is Mars Bracken on all the prims (or Voluntas Blackburn or Lyle Maeterlinck, other BL creators) and that the owner is the name of the avatar you’re buying from.
+Again this one isn’t 100% foolproof, but often times you can spot a fake this way.

 4. In the build window, go to the ‘Content’ tab, and make sure that the container contains a script called ‘Bloodlines Blood Container’ for pre-version 5 containers, and for new containers, look for scripts named “_1_container_api_[version]” and “_2_container_operate_[version]”.